- Search The Registry

 Zion members have spoken loudly and softly through their actions, deeds, and words.
 They have been cornerstones in good as well as bad times.
-The splendor of Zion, however, does not rest in the accomplishments of any one of its members or the beauty of its physical building.
+However, Zion's splendor does not rest in the accomplishments of any of its members or the beauty of its physical building.
 Nor does it rest on the longevity or length of time it’s been in existence.
-The splendor of Zion rests in the fact that for over 130 years, Zion has been as its foundation in worship.
+The splendor of Zion rests in the fact that for over 130 years, Zion has been its foundation in worship.